zenml-io/blog.zenml.io/_posts/2022-02-15-aggregating-kpis.md

 set up a data warehouse architecture from scratch, especially when you try to adhere to all the best practice guides and keep everything future-proof.

-So, keeping in mind the great Donald Knuth’s advice about premature optimization being the root of all evil, this post details a lean approach to tracking important business metrics for a software startup.
+So, keeping in mind the great Donald Knuth's advice about premature optimization being the root of all evil, this post details a lean approach to tracking important business metrics for a software startup.